NXXR/VISH-StellarisVisualization/JSON-Documentation.md

 ==================
 Documentation of the JSON structure for further use.

-Each file contains the status of the galaxy at the beginning of the year.
+Each element contains the status of the galaxy at the beginning of the year.

 - `date`                *Date of the status*
 - `system`              *Sublist of systems*